 I can’t get to Edinburgh can I still watch it?

 Yes.
-Simply book an At Home ticket through Eventbrite.
-This this version of the walk can be watched at any time on the day of the booking.
+Just download the film in the app and it can be watched at any time.
 We do recommend that for the best experience those that can should view the film while walking the route, but this is an option for people who cannot get to Edinburgh or cannot walk the route for whatever reason.

 How do I find out more about the artists or the cast Night Walk for Edinburgh?